sowoi/nextcloud-talk-bot/docs/NextcloudUser.md

-# Nextcloud Talk Bot: Extractor
+# Nextcloud Talk Bot: User

 The NextcloudUser class represents a Nextcloud user and provides functionality to fetch user data and test user login by interacting with the Nextcloud API.

 ## Initialization:
-To create an instance of the NextcloudTalkExtractor class, you will need the following information:
+To create an instance of the NextcloudUser class, you will need the following information:

 - base_url: The base URL for the Nextcloud server.
 - username: The username for the Nextcloud user account.